reidja/dual-wan-router/README.md

     3	wan1
     ```

-Ensure the ID and name line up with the config file (see below)
+    Ensure the id and table name line up with what you provide in the configuration file (next step)

- * Copy `/opt/router/router.config.sample` to `/etc/router/config` and update accordingly
+ * Copy `/opt/router/config.sample` to `/etc/router/config` and update accordingly
  * Run `/opt/router/install.sh`
  * Reboot